Executive Journal > Executive Education

 rather than generic and theoretical-learning orientation.

-IIM management education programs vary substantially in learning content,
+Management education programs vary substantially in learning

-Executive Education programs differ from traditional academic MBA programs in
+Education programs differ from traditional academic MBA programs in

 the following aspects:

-management education model as opposed to traditional
+management education model as opposed to the traditional

 "Teacher-driven" education model.